 What students who took MCAT courses are saying?
 Do they work?

-After checking tons of forums and Reddit boards, I notice that taking a course always helps to raise a score, even if by a little bit.
-The majority of students report an increase between 5 to 10 points from the course if they’re starting from around 500 score-range.
+After checking tons of forums and Reddit boards, I notice that taking a course always helps to raise a score, even if by a bit.
+Most students report an increase between 5 to 10 points from the course if they’re starting from around 500 score-range.

 Questions from MCAT courses are usually more difficult than on the real-world test.
 Many students who score 500-505 on a TPR or Kaplan tests, report getting 510-515 on the real test.

-Generally, the tests get positive reviews but make sure you know all the details before you proceed.
+The tests get positive reviews, but make sure you know all the details before you proceed.

-But all in all, from the comments of dozens of students, it turns out that taking a course is a worthwhile thing to do as it will increase your score for sure.
+But from the comments of dozens of students, it turns out that taking a course is a worthwhile thing to do as it will increase your score for sure.